By Grace Walsh

 If you’re an avid follower of Catherine, Duchess of Cambridge’s fashion, you’ll notice that there’s not a wardrobe malfunction in sight.
 How does she do it?
 It's partly down to some nifty styling tips, and also thanks to the best shapewear, would you believe.

-For the Duchess of Cambridge this style protocol includes having skirts and dresses at a certain length, wearing clothes of a particular colour and carrying accessories in the correct way.
+For the Duchess of Cambridge, part of this style protocol includes having skirts and dresses at a certain length, wearing clothes of a particular colour and carrying accessories in the correct way.
 It also involves wearing the best bras and using clever tricks and shapewear to hide visible underwear lines, as well as using a hack to stop tights slipping.

 Myka Meier, a royal etiquette expert told Fabulous magazine, “Underwear and bras are also considered private intimate wear, and for royals to put intimate apparel on display would simply not be done.”